capport-wg/api/draft-ietf-capport-api.md

 - "user-portal-url" (required, string): provides the URL of a web portal with which a user can interact.
 - "vendor-info-url" (optional, string): provides the URL of a webpage or site on which the operator of the network has information that it wishes to share with the user (e.g. store info, maps, flight status, or entertainment).
 - "expire-date" (optional, string formatted as {{RFC3339}} datetime): indicates the date and time after which the client will be in a captive state.
 The API server SHOULD include this value if the client is not captive (i.e. captive=false) and SHOULD omit this value for captive clients.
 - "bytes-remaining" (optional, integer): indicates the number of bytes remaining, after which the client will be in placed into a captive state.
+The byte count represents the total number of IP packet (layer 3) bytes sent and received by the client.
+Captive portal systems might not count traffic to whitelisted servers, such as the API server, but clients cannot rely on such behavior.

 ## An Example Interaction {#example}